BasharAlwarad/Software_Engineering_course/29_properties/README.md

 }
 ```

-- **Why:** Use when you want to set a value only at construction and prevent changes later.
+- Use when you want to set a value only at construction and prevent changes later.

 #### 4. Write-Only Property